victorbash400/scout/README.md

 ## 🌟 What is SCOUT?

 SCOUT is an intelligent market research platform that helps businesses and startups make informed decisions when entering new markets or launching new products.
-Built for the **AWS AI Agent Global Hackathon**, SCOUT leverages the power of **Strands SDK** and **AWS Bedrock** to provide comprehensive market intelligence through AI-powered research agents.
+SCOUT leverages the power of **Strands SDK** and **AWS Bedrock** to provide comprehensive market intelligence through AI-powered research agents.

 ### 🎯 Core Mission
 > **"Making sure your bases are covered before you leap"**